 CSEA, PEF, and MC employees also have a 5-day salary withholding.
 For new employees represented by these bargaining units, the first five paychecks will reflect a one-day pay deduction, which is repaid in their final salary check when they leave service.
 This final check shall be paid at the employee’s then-current salary rate.
 This is explained in more detail at new hire orientation.

 Benefits enrollment is time-sensitive and the effective dates for new hire benefits may vary.
 It is critical that new hires attend orientation as soon as possible to get benefits information and submit their enrollment forms in a timely manner.
-Any questions regarding benefits can be directed to the Office of Human Resources, Diversity and Inclusion on the sixth floor (room 601) of the Haggerty Administration Building, or by emailing email@example.com or calling 845-257-3171.
+Any questions regarding benefits can be directed to the Office of Human Resources, Diversity & Inclusion on the 6th floor (room 601) of the Haggerty Administration Building, or by emailing email@example.com or calling 845-257-3171.

 Internal job listings; bulletins, notices and materials issued by the bargaining units on campus; and federal and state employment notifications are posted on the bulletin boards in the basement of the Haggerty Administration Building.